 Our goal is to provide our customers with the greatest possible value for their investment.
 For VFI, this means maximizing the ratio of rebate dollars to insulation costs.
 We often recommend this avenue to our customers, and those that do so, are then eligible for cash rebates that can equal as much as $2500.
 Over the history of the company, VFI has completed over 600 of home performance jobs.
 This resulted in over $550,000 in cash rebates that has been provided to our customers.

 We engage our customers with the intention of not having any up front costs, so prefer to recommend free site evaluations first and then recommend an energy audit only after the site visit validates the need for an audit.
 Our past customers have responded particularly well to this method as it does not incur initial upfront financial cost.
 In the event that an audit makes sense and a customer decides to move forward with our service.
-The greatest cherry-on-top of a nice experience is the receipt of a check to help defray some of the insulation costs.
-As a very general rule-of-thumb, we find that the rebate often equals about 10% of the total installation costs, with some obvious variabilities.
+As a general rule-of-thumb, we find that the rebate often equals about 10% of the total installation costs, with some obvious variabilities.